 He responded with, “jpg file format.
 For a photo.
 Size of 800 pixels would be good.”
 Then he offered a link to a video on their site that was “How To Videos- Creating Pages.”
 And that was followed with “Two minutes in will start talking about adding an image.”

 Now, keep in mind that this company builds websites.
 Websites that clients are supposed to have back access to and update and change around.
 And this is the rigamarole I had to go through to upload one single picture on a blog post.

 The only help they had relating to the issue was in a video with a title that I would not have looked to.
-Their chat box was being used for unsolicited advice and not quickly helping me with my sated need.
-Their Facebook community was a host town with people seeking help and no public response.
+Their chat box was being used for unsolicited advice and not quickly helping me with my stated need.
+Their Facebook community was a ghost town with people seeking help and no public response.